-The term digital transformation is the name of the continuous process of change caused by digital technologies.
-While there is often a focus on enterprises being impacted by digital transformation, it also affects people, science (education), and governments on another level as well.
+Digital transformation is the continuous process of change caused by digital technologies.
+While the focus is often on enterprises being impacted by digital transformation, it also affects people, science (education), and governments on another level.

-The digital transformation is a product of the digital revolution, which described the process of the mechanical industry being replaced or enhanced by digital technology, from the late 1950s to the late 1970s, when the Information Age began.
+Digital transformation is a product of the digital revolution, which describes the process of the mechanical industry being replaced or enhanced by digital technology from the late 1950s to the late 1970s when the Information Age began.
 Shahyan Khan writes that digital transformation can be considered as “the total and overall societal effect of digitalization”.

 Etymology